 Concept explainers

-Consider two parallel arrays of the same size, one containing strings and the second containing integers.
-Write C++ statements to output the information in the two arrays as a table of names and numbers.
-The first column of the table will contain the names left-justified in a field of 20, and the second column will contain the integers right-justified in a field of 10.
-Here is an example of the data when the size of the array is 2.
+In the question, it is asked to take two parallel arrays of same size as input where one array contains strings and the other contains integers.
+The output should be in the form of table which contains two columns, names and numbers where first column of the table will contain the names left-justified in a field of 20, and the second column will contain the integer’s right -justified in a field of 10.

 Trending nowThis is a popular solution!